fence extension for privacy

 Landscaping Around Your Extended Fence

 So you’ve extended your fence, and it’s looking great.
-But what about the space around it?
+But what about the surrounding space?
 Landscaping can make all the difference in turning your outdoor space into a sanctuary.
 For added aesthetics, let’s dive into some tips on the landscape around your newly extended fence.

 Planting shrubs or small trees near the fence line can create a natural, organic look.
 Choose plants that complement the fence type, whether it’s a wooden fence, vinyl fence, or even a chain-link fence.
 For instance, evergreen shrubs can add a touch of greenery year-round and offer additional privacy.